kevroletin/kevroletin.github.io/_drafts/how-terminal-works-out.md

 The moral here is that:

-* terminals are difficult to understand because of an uncountable amount of small details;
+* terminals are difficult to understand because of an uncountable amount of details;

-  history led us to a situation when there are many terminals (both hardware and software emulators); they have slightly different behavior and there is no single document describing a "reference terminal";
+  history led us to a situation when there are many terminals (both hardware and software emulators); they have different behavior and there is no single document describing a "reference terminal";

 * focusing on modern software terminal emulators makes life easier;

   modern major terminal emulators are ANSI compatible and hence:
-  * they support similar syntax for ANSI escape sequences (with differences in how errors are handled and how arguments for non-standard commands are parsed, a good example is [truecolor escape codes](https://github.com/termstandard/colors));
+  * they support similar syntax for ANSI escape sequences (with differences in error handling and parsing of arguments for non-standard commands, a good example is [truecolor escape codes](https://github.com/termstandard/colors));
-  * they support many similar features, so by using widely supported features and writing enough "if" conditions one can achieve terminal-independent code for modern terminals.
+  * they support many similar features, so by using widely supported features and writing enough "if" conditions, one can achieve terminal-independent code for modern terminals.

 ## Practice 1: ask xterm to execute commands

 Let's ask xterm to execute something interesting for us.
 First, let's consult with the Internet wisdom to find commonly used escape sequences:

 * [a nice gist](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797)
 * [man console_codes](https://man7.org/linux/man-pages/man4/console_codes.4.html)